nahshonmokua/Water-Quality-Data-Turbidity-and-pH/README.md

 ## **NOTE**

 A comprehensive description is available in the uploaded Master of Science thesis report.
-Additionally, pertinent findings have been published in the following journals: [Journal Name 1](https://www.ijcaonline.org/archives/volume174/number21/31799-2021921113/) and [Journal Name 2](https://www.ijcaonline.org/archives/volume174/number21/31799-2021921113/).
+Additionally, pertinent findings have been published in the following journals: [Journal 1](https://www.ijcaonline.org/archives/volume174/number21/31799-2021921113/) and [Journal 2](https://ijcaonline.org/archives/volume174/number26/31842-2021921196/).